devrelcollective/awesome-devrel/README.md

 * [anchor.fm](https://anchor.fm/): Anchor is the easiest way to hear, share, and create audio worthy of your ears.
 Broadcast voice, mix in music from Spotify and Apple Music, and take call-ins from your listeners.
 All from your phone.
 * [mixlr.com](https://mixlr.com/): Mixlr is a simple way to share live audio online.
 Broadcast using any source and invite people to listen and chat in real-time.
 * [zencastr.com](https://zencastr.com/): Zencastr is a web app to record your remote interviews in studio quality with a separate track per guest
+* [transistor.fm](https://transistor.fm/): Transistor provides podcast hosting and analytics and supports multiple podcasts under one account fee so you can spin up as many podcasts as you want.
+In addition to simple instructions for submitting your RSS feed to Spotify, Apple and other big directories, you get a customizable website, shareable and embeddable player, and API access.
+Private Podcasts are great addons for Memberships or Patreon Perks.

 ## Workshop training
 * [github.com/jpetazzo/container.training](https://github.com/jpetazzo/container.training): This repository contains materials (slides, scripts, demo app, and other code samples) used for various workshops, tutorials, and training sessions around the themes of Docker, containers, and orchestration.